 Where: CMHR, 85 Israel Asper Way

-A professional music video of the Norway House Cree and Métis youth performing their song was showcased in January at the NAC's Ottawa premiere of composer John Estacio's new work I Lost My Talk, also based on Joe's poem.
+A professional music video - will open in a new tab of the Norway House Cree and Métis youth performing their song was showcased in January at the NAC's Ottawa premiere of composer John Estacio's new work I Lost My Talk, also based on Joe's poem.
 Next week's event at the CMHR marks the students' first open public performance outside their home community.